Connacht: Rugby union

-Connacht is represented by Connacht Rugby in the Pro14 and the Rugby Champions Cup.
+Connacht is represented by Connacht Rugby in the United Rugby Championship and the Rugby Champions Cup.
 Connacht home games are played in the Galway Sportsgrounds in Galway.
 During the 2015/2016 Season of the Pro12, Connacht, for the first time, reached the play off stages of the competition and won the final in Edinburgh against rivals Leinster.
 It was their first ever Pro12 title.

 Connacht-based teams who have played in the All-Ireland League include Buccaneers RFC, Galway Corinthians RFC, Galwegians RFC, Ballina RFC and Sligo RFC.

 Other sports

 Some other sports are overseen by provincial bodies, including in association football, where the Connacht Football Association is the governing body for a number of Connacht league and cup competitions.
 Traditionally there have been two main senior men's teams from the province that compete on a national level, Galway United F.C. and Sligo Rovers F.C.
 Both clubs have won various domestic honours.

 Cricket is a minor, but growing, sport within the province.
 The Connacht Cricket Union, founded in 2010, is the governing body for cricket in the province.
 There are cricket clubs based in Ballaghaderreen, Ballyhaunis, Galway, and Sligo.
 Connacht does not currently enter a team into the provincial competitions.